House immigration bill plans in turmoil following Trump opposition

 WASHINGTON (Reuters) - Republican efforts to debate immigration legislation next week in the U.S. House of Representatives were in turmoil on Friday after President Donald Trump blasted one of two delicately crafted proposals that had a better chance of passing.

-House Speaker Paul Ryan’s leadership team canceled plans on Friday to build support for a draft bill protecting 1.8 million “Dreamers” from deportation and allowing them a path to citizenship.
+After the president’s move, House Speaker Paul Ryan’s leadership team suspended their Friday plans to build support for a draft bill protecting 1.8 million “Dreamers” from deportation and allowing them a path to citizenship.

 The Dreamers are a group of immigrants, mostly Hispanic, who were brought illegally over U.S. borders when they were children and have been living for years in limbo.
 While most have attended American schools, they have also lived under the threat of deportation.